-The New England Public Health Training Center (NEPHTC) is a partnership among schools and programs of public health, related academic institutions, and public health agencies and organizations.
-It works to strengthen the technical, scientific, managerial, and leadership competencies of the current and future public health workforce in New England to ensure that the region has the capacity to deliver high quality essential public health services over the long term.
+The New England Public Health Training Center (NEPHTC) is a partnership among schools and programs of public health and public health agencies.
+It works to strengthen the technical, scientific, managerial, and leadership competencies of the current and future public health workforce in New England to ensure that the region has the capacity to deliver high quality essential public health services.

-NEPHTC engages state and local public health agencies and community-based agencies across the six New England states.
-Boston University School of Public Health serves as the regional office, collaborating with additional Local Performance Sites (LPS).
+NEPHTC engages public health and community-based agencies across New England.
+Boston University School of Public Health serves as the central regional office and one of six Local Performance Sites (LPS).

 |Local Performance Sites||Geographic Area|